 Now, I should say that it’s not just women greeting me this way.
 Men are doing it too.
 And yes, I get an occasional hug from a bloke (but it’s very rare).
 It’s also turned me into a hugger.
 But I digress.

 The most important thing to take away from this is that the ‘norm’ has changed.
 Now, when a new employee starts on day one, it’s not just ‘Hey’ and off to work.
 It’s all the other stuff too.
-Their impression of ‘what you do at Cogent’ is vastly different from what it would have been four years ago.
+Their impression of ‘what you do at Cogent’ is vastly different from what it would have been five years ago.

 For example, some newbies to Cogent reading this post will probably think, “Woah, Cogent used to be like that?!
 I just can’t imagine that.”
-Which is a great thing because that’s what we’ve been trying to do, for four years.
+Which is a great thing because that’s what we’ve been trying to do, for five years.